Bronwen and her family have enjoyed collecting many things, including fans, clocks, books and shells.

 - Door Prizes: These can be donated and arrangements made about how the prizes are to be won: perhaps by the number on the entrance ticket, or by paying an extra fee at the door.
 Other ways are by a 'lucky spot' so people in preset spots at a given time, or numbers hidden on the back of chairs, can provide the winners.

-- Refreshments: An area will need to be set aside for this and people chosen for the various tasks, e.g. such as organizing the tea and coffee urns, pouring, etc.; clearing the tables.
+- Refreshments: An area will need to be set aside for this and people are chosen for the various tasks, e.g., such as organizing the tea and coffee urns, pouring, etc., clearing the tables.
 Decisions need to be made as to whether the refreshments are part of the entrance donation, or if an extra charge is to be made.
-There will need to be another decision about how the food is to be provided—ordered in or 'bring a plate' (of cakes, finger-food, etc) by the members.
-Some group members may prefer to make sandwiches in the venue kitchen and the ingredients for these will need to be arranged.
+There will need to be another decision about how the food is to be provided—ordered in or 'bring a plate' (of cakes, finger food, etc.) by the members.
+Some group members may prefer to make sandwiches in the venue kitchen, and the ingredients for these will need to be arranged.
 Do please remember that there are strict rules in many places about refreshments, the required temperatures of hot and cold foods, and laws about cleanliness and hand-washing.

 Dating Vintage Clothing

 Many people will know who in their family wore the garment they have chosen to display and may be able to date it quite well.
 However, in former days, many people did not own as many clothes as they do today, and they often cared for them and wore them for years.
 Clothing and accessories that qualify as vintage fashions are those over twenty-five years old, while those over seventy-five years are regarded as antique clothes.
 Waists were usually small until around the late 1950s.

 Briefly, an examination of the type of fabric, the way the garment was fastened and the length of the hems on ladies' dresses can help in dating.